kokkos/kokkos-core-wiki/source/ProgrammingGuide/View.md

 The reasoning for allowing only direct bitwise copies is that a deep copy between different memory spaces would otherwise require a temporary copy of the data to which a bitwise copy is performed followed by a parallel kernel to transfer the data element by element.

 Kokkos provides the following way to work around those limitations.
 First views have a `HostMirror` typedef which is a view type with compatible layout inside the `HostSpace`.
-Additionally there is a `create_mirror` and `create_mirror_view` function which allocate views of the `HostMirror` type of a view.
+Additionally, there is a `create_mirror` and `create_mirror_view` function which allocate views of the `HostMirror` type of view.
 The difference between the two is that `create_mirror` will always allocate a new view, while `create_mirror_view` will only create a new view if the original one is not in `HostSpace`.

 ```c++
 Kokkos::View<int*[3], MemorySpace> a ("a", 10);